kyma-project/kyma/docs/serverless/08-02-expose-function.md

     curl https://$NAME.$DOMAIN
     ```

-   >**NOTE:** If you are using Minikube, make sure that you've added the endpoint to the Minikube IP entry in the `/etc/hosts` file.
+   >**NOTE:** If you are using Minikube, make sure that you've added the endpoint to the Minikube IP entry in /etc/hosts file.

     </details>
     <details>